salvadormik9/ds4eeb_datavis1/README.md

 In our Seaside Chat, we will be teaching about the importance of choosing appropriate colors for creating clear and accessible scientific figures.
 We will be doing the following:
 * Giving a brief introduction on what HEX codes are
 * Displaying examples of plots with poor vs. good color choices in plots
-* Leading three activities about different ways to read in color in ggplot, resourceful packages for pre-defined color palettes, and options for color blind-friendly palettes
+* Leading three activities about different ways to read in color in ggplot, resourceful packages for pre-defined color palettes, and packages to check if palettes are color blind-friendly

 ## Learning Outcomes
 By the end of our Seaside Chat, students will be able to: